sc-ventures/cloudbreak-documentation/docs/os-launch.md

     This will start the Docker containers and initialize the application.
 The first time you start the Coudbreak app, the process will take longer than usual due to the download of all the necessary docker images.

+    This will start the Docker containers and initialize the application.
+The first time you start the Coudbreak app, this also downloads of all the necessary docker images.
-    The `cbd start` command includes the `cbd generate` command which applies the following steps:

-    * Creates the `docker-compose.yml` file, which describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
-    * Creates the `uaa.yml` file, which holds the configuration of the identity server used to authenticate users with Cloudbreak.
+[Comment]: <> (Extra info which may not be needed here: The `cbd start` command includes the `cbd generate` command which applies the following steps: Creates the `docker-compose.yml` file, which describes the configuration of all the Docker containers needed for the Cloudbreak deployment.
+Creates the `uaa.yml` file, which holds the configuration of the identity server used to authenticate users with Cloudbreak.)

-    > Once the `cbd start` has finished, it returns the "Uluwatu (Cloudbreak UI) url" which you can later paste in your browser and log in to Cloudbreak web UI.
+    Once the `cbd start` has finished, it returns the "Uluwatu (Cloudbreak UI) url" which you can later paste in your browser and log in to Cloudbreak web UI.

 2. Check Cloudbreak deployer version and health: